Memory leak in React JS application

 │ │ │ └── ChartSettings

-• SiteChartContainer - Contains all the initialization and sibling components
+• SiteChartContainer: Contains all initialization and sibling components.

-• DataChartOptions - Set the initial eChart options and update the options when the data is changed
+• DataChartOptions: Sets initial eChart options and updates them when the data changes.

-We also refactored the listener and timer, we used the useEffect hook to add the listener and timer and clear the listener and timer when the component unmounts.
+We also refactored event listeners and timers, using the useEffect hook to add these functionalities and ensure they were cleared when the component unmounted.

 useEffect(() => {